 - 2 tbsp culture (see section above for suggestions)

-- Puree all the ingredients together.
+- Puree all of the ingredients together.
 You may need to add in a little extra yogurt or water to get it to blend into a smooth consistency.

-- Store in the fridge.
+- Store it in the fridge.
 It will continue to age and ferment, so use within 2 weeks.

 - If you cook your own beans be sure that they are cool before you stir in your culture.
 You wouldn’t want to accidentally pasteurize your probiotics!